 Assessment Criteria Describe the individual elements of the project (either alone or in combination with other plans or projects) likely to give rise to impacts on the Natura 2000 sites.
-Describe any likely direct, indirect or secondary impacts of the project (either alone or in combination with other plans or projects) on the Natura sites by virtue of: Size and Scale; Land take; Distance from the designated site and key features of the site; Resource requirements (water abstraction etc); Emissions (disposal to land, water or air); Excavation requirements; Duration of construction, operation, decommissioning etc; The SPD promotes the use of high quality sustainable design in new developments in the Borough.
+The SPD promotes the use of high quality design in new shop front and advertisement developments in the Borough.
 It does not establish the principle of development or propose any new developments.
-The Sustainable Design Guide SPD is not likely to give rise to any impacts upon the Natura 2000 sites.
-The Sustainable Design Guide SPD is not likely to give rise to any impacts upon the Natura 2000 sites.
-Other.
-Describe any likely changes to the sites origing as a The CDD promotes the use of high quality systemaths Describe any likely changes to the sites arising as a result of: Reduction of habitat area; Disturbance to key species; Habitat or species fragmentation; The SPD promotes the use of high quality sustainable design in new developments and promotes energy efficiency and environmental sustainability.
-The SPD will reduce the environmental impacts of new developments within the Borough and is not likely to
+The Shop Front Design and Advertisements SPD is not likely to give rise to any impacts upon the Natura 2000 sites.
+Describe any likely direct, indirect or secondary impacts of the project (either alone or in combination with other plans or projects) on the Natura sites by virtue of: • Size and Scale; • Land take; • Distance from the designated site and key features of the site; • Resource requirements (water abstraction etc); • Emissions (disposal to land, water or air); • Excavation requirements; • Duration of construction, operation, decommissioning etc; • Other.
+Shop Front Design and Advertisements SPD is not likely to give rise to any impacts upon the Natura 2000 sites.
+Describe any likely changes to the sites arising as a result of: The SPD promotes the use of high quality design in new shop front and advertisement developments.
+The

-Reduction in species density; Changes in key indicators of conservation value (water quality etc); Climate change. give rise to any impacts upon the Natura 2000 sites.
+Reduction of habitat area; Disturbance to key species; Habitat or species fragmentation; Reduction in species density; Changes in key indicators of conservation value (water quality etc); Climate change.
+SPD is not likely to give rise to any impacts upon the Natura 2000 sites.
 Describe any likely impacts on the Natura 2000 sites as a whole in terms of: Interference with the key relationships that define the structure of the sites; Interference with key relationships that define the function of the sites.
-The Sustainable Design Guide SPD is not likely to give rise to any impacts upon the Natura 2000 sites.
-Provide indicators of significance as a result of the identification of effects set out above in terms of: Loss; Fragmentation; Disruption; Disturbance; Change to key elements of the site (e.g. water quality etc.).
+The SPD is not likely to give rise to any impacts upon the Natura 2000 sites.
+Provide indicators of significance as a result of the identification of effects set out above in terms of: • Loss; • Fragmentation; • Disruption; • Disturbance; • Change to key elements of the site (e.g. water quality etc.).
 Not applicable.
 Describe from the above those elements of the project or plan, or combination of elements, where the above impacts are likely to be significant or where the scale or magnitude of impacts is not known.
 No likely significant effects have been identified.

-4.2 The screening analysis and assessment of likely significance has not identified any significant effects upon the Natura 2000 sites from the Sustainable Design Guide.
+4.2 The screening analysis and assessment of likely significance has not identified any significant effects upon the Natura 2000 sites from the Shop Front Design and Advertisements SPD.
 As a result, the Finding of No Significant Effects Report Matrix has been completed.